+It isn’t just a mental maths test though.
 The Ultimate Mental Maths Pack aims to strengthen children’s mental maths skills by encouraging them to think about different methods for maths problem solving.
-The pack includes answers as well as key questions to ask pupils to deepen their understanding and spark conversation about different strategies in mental maths.
+The pack includes an answer sheet as well as key mental maths quiz questions to ask pupils to deepen their understanding and spark conversation about different strategies in mental maths.
 A break down of the resource is as follows:

 - Addition and subtraction – Slides 3 to 20

 - Times Tables – Slides 21 to 24

 - Multiplying and dividing by 10 (and multiples of 10) – Slides 25 to 37